Details of the plan

 How will the housing mix be decided?

-Against a particular site for personal reasons and against all development
+What if I object to a particular site for personal reasons or I am against all development in Stewkley?

 Land owners want to get the maximum value from their land, where does the subsidy for affordable homes come from?